 In the third quarter of 2016, in order to streamline our operating and cost structure, we initiated the closure of our wholly-owned subsidiaries, Image Sensing Systems HK Limited (ISS HK) in Hong Kong and Image Sensing Systems (Shenzhen) Limited (ISS WOFE) in China.
-During 2020, we initiated the closure of Image Sensing Systems EMEA (ISS UK) and Image Sensing Systems Holdings Limited (ISS Holdings).
+During 2020, we initiated the closure of Image Sensing Systems EMEA Limited (ISS UK) and Image Sensing Systems Holdings Limited (ISS Holdings).
 At September 30, 2021, Image Sensing Systems (Shenzhen) Limited was fully closed.
-We incurred \$20,000 of legal entity closure costs in the year ended December 31, 2023 compared to \$7,000 in the year ended December 31, 2022.
+We incurred \$7,000 for these entities' closure costs in the three-month period ended March 31, 2024.
+We incurred no costs for these entities' closures in the three-month period ended March 31, 2023.